Police Scotland: Transport policing

 There are also ongoing proposals backed by the Scottish Government for the British Transport Police's (BTP) Scottish division (D Division) to be merged with Police Scotland, in accordance with the Scotland Act 2016.
 In August 2016, the Scottish Government announced that their programme for the coming year would include a Railway Policing Bill which would provide primary legislation for the full integration of the functions of British Transport Police in Scotland into Police Scotland, and initiated an extensive consultation on the matter.
 However, the proposal has received criticism due to the potential impact on BTP and its viability across the rest of Britain, and the highly specialist nature of railway policing.
 The merger became possible after the responsibility for policing of railways in Scotland was devolved following a recommendation by the Smith Commission, and its later inclusion in draft legislation, with the UK Government stating "how rail transport is policed in Scotland will be a matter for Scotland once the legislation is passed".

 It was announced that if BTP was to join Police Scotland a specialist "Rail Policing Unit" would be created.
 This unit would have sat alongside the Roads Policing Unit with officers receiving specialist training for dealing with rail incidents.
-The Railway Policing (Scotland) Act 2017 was passed, but in August 2018 the proposed integration of railway policing in Scotland was suspended amid concerns by Police Scotland officers and railway unions about the merger.
+The Railway Policing (Scotland) Act 2017 (asp 4) was passed, but in August 2018 the proposed integration of railway policing in Scotland was suspended amid concerns by Police Scotland officers and railway unions about the merger.

 Other proposals backed by the Scottish Government include merging the Civil Nuclear Constabulary and Ministry of Defence Police into Police Scotland if further devolution over these areas is delivered to Holyrood.